onebutninja/Historical_Search_Term_metrics/README.md

 <br/> - Specify a list of keywords in a csv.
 <br/> - Specify in the csv the Location and Language (make sure these are specified as codes in the respective dictionary in the script).
 <br/> - Run the script and get a datatable with each keyword along with estimated past competition, average past CPC and average past 12 months search volume per month.
-<br/> - **Use the STATS script to fetch data only for the inserted keywords,
+<br/> - **Use the STATS py script to fetch data only for the inserted keywords,
-<br/> Use the IDEAS script to fetch data for related queries based on the inserted keywords.**
+<br/> Use the IDEAS py script to fetch data for related queries based on the inserted keywords.**

 <br/> **Further actions**
 <br/> - The script can be modified according to your needs